neuroninterpretation/EIIC/README.md

-## Neuron Interpretation
+## Knowledge-aware Neuron Interpretation for Scene Classification

-This repository contains the code for Neuron Interpretation.
+This repository contains the data and code for the paper "Knowledge-aware Neuron Interpretation for Scene Classification".

 #### Data